noxthot/ss22_julia_workshop/pages/introduction/functions.md

 }

 ## Multiple dispatch
-You might have observed that since we did not specify any data types, we were able to call functions using vectors and scalars.
-However, if we call `sincos1!(1.0)` you see that this might not always be the best idea.
+One might have observed that since we did not specify any data types, we were able to call functions using vectors and scalars.
+However, if we call `sincos1!(1.0)` we see that this might not always be the best idea.
 Some functions should only be called with a certain data type.
 We can specify the data type of input and output in the following way:
 ```julia
 function sincos1!(x::Array{Float64, 1})
     x .= sin.(cos.(x))